oicr-gsi/malta/README.md

 - Clone the repository and `cd malta`

+- Create a `.env` file and fill it with the required inputs from above.
+Ensure that it is in the root directory, _not_ in `flask-server/`

 - Create a virtual environment: `python3 -m venv <environment name>`

 - Activate the virtual environment: `source <environment name>/bin/activate`